hyperledger-labs/fabric-token-sdk/samples/nft_deployment/README.md

 ## Setup a Fabric network

-To illustrate how to use the Fabric Token SDK with an existing network, we will use microFab (TBD?!?!?)) as our Fabric network with the following configuration.
+To illustrate how to use the Fabric Token SDK with an existing network, we will use microFab (TBD?!?!?)) as our Fabric network with the following configuration:
+1. Two organization: Org1 and Org2;
+2. Single channel;
+3. Org1 runs/endorses the Token Chaincode.

-We will show the required steps to add Idemix support to the network.
+We also need to add Idemix support to the network to allow business parties to hide their identities when submitting Fabric transactions.

 To start the network run:
 ```bash